Skip to main content

 ]

-Declare Association in the Android App
+Declare the Association in Your Android Application

 <resources>